GibbsConsulting/django-plotly-dash/docs/configuration.rst

       # Route used for direct http insertion of pipe messages
       "http_route" : "dpd/views",

+      # Insert data for the demo when migrating
+      "insert_demo_migrations" : False,
   }

 Defaults are inserted for missing values.
 It is also permissible to not have any ``PLOTLY_DASH`` entry in